jundalisay/pantrywork/content/en/blog/static-site-hosting.md

 [Github Pages](https://github.com) is great even with slow internet connection -- just take the public files and push.

-[Cloudflare Pages](https://pages.cloudflare.com/) deploys automatically and is the easiest to configure DNS.
+[Cloudflare Pages](https://pages.cloudflare.com/) deploys automatically and makes it easy to configure DNS.
 The site loads a bit faster thanks to Cloudflare's CDN

 [Netlify](https://netlify.com) automates the deploy just like Cloudflare Pages, which is great for adding content.
 But this is a problem if you want to change or edit the theme.